jwalkerbg/i100004/README.md

 If an application uses more channels (MQTT message protocols) it may need more MQTT Dispacthers.
 Such dispatchers are added by inheriting
 * `class MQTTDispatcher` if need to add dispatcher plus using MS protocol
-* `class AbstractMQTTDispatcher` if need to add / defi ne dispatcher without using MS Protocol.
+* `class AbstractMQTTDispatcher` if need to add / define dispatcher without using MS Protocol.

 Such class has to implement `handle_message` that should call `super().handle_message(message)` and if it returns `True` top skip handling.
 If it returns `False` then this function here should match message against its criterial and eventualy send the message to relevant receiver.